adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 # DeepPano

-제안 : A robust representation of 3-D shapes learned with deep convolutional neural networks (CNN).
+제안 : A robust representation of 3-D shapes learned with deep CNN

+절차
-Firstly, each 3-D shape is converted into a panoramic view, namely a cylinder projection around its principle axis.
-Then, a variant of CNN is specifically designed for learning the deep representations directly from such views.
-Different from typical CNN, a row-wise max-pooling layer is inserted between the convolution and fully-connected layers, making the learned representations invariant to the rotation around a principle axis
+- Firstly, each 3-D shape is converted into a panoramic view
+- Then, a variant of CNN is specifically designed for learning the deep representations directly from such views.

+기존 CNN과 다른점은 **row-wise맥스 풀링층**을 Different from typical CNN, a row-wise max-pooling layer is inserted between the convolution and fully-connected layers, making the learned representations invariant to the rotation around a principle axis

 ##
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2ODEwMDU5OF19
+eyJoaXN0b3J5IjpbLTIwOTg3NDQ4OV19
 -->